adityavshahi/adityavshahi/README.md

 - 👋 Hi, I’m @adityavshahi
 - 👀 I’m interested in open source contribution .
 - 🌱 I’m currently learning Java & Python
-- 💞️ I’m looking to collaborate on a lot a open source Projects
+- 💞️ I’m looking to collaborate on a lot of open source Projects

 <!---
 adityavshahi/adityavshahi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.